Interstate 77 in West Virginia: Planning and construction

 Three service areas, each served by an at-grade intersection, were constructed at Morton, Bluestone, and Beckley.
 The service areas were originally referred to as "Glass Houses".

 For the first few years, the West Virginia Turnpike was a desolate roadway.
-Although the northern terminus was at a large city, it connected to no other major highways or free-flowing roads.
+Although the northern terminus was in a large city, it connected to no other major highways or free-flowing roads.
 The highway lost some of its "marvel" when The Saturday Evening Post referred to the road as "the turnpike that goes to nowhere".
+Popular T-shirts proclaimed, "I survived the West Virginia Turnpike."